SAP BI 4.3 SP2: What’s New In Web Intelligence and Semantic Layer

 To define a formula that hides a report, select the Hide when formula is true check box and enter the formula in the text box of the Build side panel > Format tab > Display sub-tab.

 In Design mode, even if reports have been defined as hidden, they remain visible.
-An icon is displayed beside the report name depending on its type:
+An icon is displayed beside the report name depending on its state:

 In Reading mode, hidden reports are not displayed and cannot be exported.
-Conditionally hidden reports are displayed if the result of formula is false.
+Conditionally hidden reports are displayed if formula result is false.
 Otherwise, they are visible and cannot be exported.

 Web Intelligence: Presentation Mode ⤒

 The Auto-refresh mode that is available since SAP BI 4.2 SP6 allows users to automatically refresh a document and avoid the session to time out.
 The Auto-refresh mode can be used to show a document on a public screen for an extended period of time, while automatically and regularly refreshing it.